 The remaining 30.5 miles of primarily residential streets are classified as Local Streets.

-The DPW is responsible for maintenance and repair of City streets and alleys, Downtown Development Association sidewalks and parking lots.
+The DPW is responsible for maintenance and repair of City streets and alleys and Downtown Development Association parking lots.
 The work consist of paving projects, pavement maintenance activities such as seal coating and crack sealing, street sweeping, maintaining pavement markings and traffic and street signs, trimming and removing trees within the street right-of-way and maintenance of gravel shoulders and ditches.
 In the winter, the DPW performs maintenance such as plowing snow, spreading sand/salt and removing snow piles that accumulate.

 Storm sewers collect and channel storm water run-off from City streets to our retention areas, ditches, creeks and ultimately to Little Bay De Noc.
 DPW crews clean and maintain catch basins, storm sewers, leaching catch basins and retention areas.
 Since storm water is not treated, anything such as oil, pet waste, grass clippings, and leaves, etc. placed into these structures flows into our watershed and ultimately Little Bay De Noc.
 If you see this happening, please call Public Safety at (906)428-3131.
 In addition, over-fertilizing lawns can cause excessive non-source point pollution into our watershed.
 Use of fertilizers with low or no phosphorous is encouraged to protect our watershed.
 See the Composting Site and Yard Waste section below to learn about other concerns related to storm water pollution.